Beijing West railway station: The first plan (1975–76)

 In January 1975, the first session of the 4th National People's Congress was convened.
-Deng Xiaoping was elected Vice Premier of the State Council and began to preside over the daily work of the Central Committee and the State Council; Wan Li was then appointed as the Minister of Railways, responsible for rectifying the chaotic railway transportation system at that time; In March, the "Decision of the Central Committee of the Communist Party of China on Strengthening Railway Work" was issued as a mobilization order for the comprehensive rectification of the railway, and it soon achieved results, and then proposed to build the Beijing West railway station again.
-At that time, the railway department and planning department were still very vague about the location and construction plan of Beijing West railway station.
-There was no detailed design before, and whether the planned underground diameter line was retained or not, and the technical plan was not finalized, resulting in the design of Beijing West railway station.
-It is difficult to decide whether to choose through or end.
-As agreed by the Ministry of Railways and the Beijing Municipal Government, it was decided to jointly establish a planning working group to be responsible for researching and selecting the site and construction plan of the West Railway Station.
-The Third Design Institute of the Ministry of Railways (now China Railway Design Group Co., Ltd.) and Beijing Architectural Design Institute (Now Beijing Architectural Design and Research Institute Co., Ltd.) were responsible for specific technical work.
+Deng Xiaoping was elected as Vice Premier of the State Council and began to preside over the daily work of the Central Committee and the State Council; Wan Li was then appointed as the Minister of Railways, and was responsible for rectifying the chaotic railway transportation system at that time.
+In March of the same year, the Central Committee of the Chinese Communist Party issued as a mobilization order for a comprehensive rectification of the railway, which soon achieved results and then proposed to build Beijing West Railway Station again.
+At that time, the railway department and the planning department were still very vague about the site selection and construction plan of Beijing West Railway Station.
+There was no detailed design before, and the planned underground diameter line was not retained or the technical plan was not finalized.
+As a result, the design of Beijing West Railway Station, such as whether to choose a through-type or end-type, was also difficult to decide.
+After consultation between the Ministry of Railways and the Beijing Municipal Government, it was decided to jointly establish a planning working group to be responsible for studying and proposing the site selection and construction plan of the West Railway Station, while the Third Design Institute of the Ministry of Railways (now China Railway Design Group Co., Ltd.) and Beijing Architectural Design Institute (Now Beijing Architectural Design and Research Institute Co., Ltd.) were responsible for specific technical work.

 After some investigation, comparison and discussion, the planning working group came up with the preliminary plan for Beijing West railway station in November 1975 and determined that the Beijing West station was a pass-through station.
 The station's site is located at the southwest corner of Lianhua Bridge.
 The road runs northwest–southeast, adopts a triangular square, and the station faces the center of the overpass.
 However, the political situation changed again soon after, affected by the "Counterattack the Right-Deviationist Reversal-of-Verdicts Trend" in 1976, and the site plan was shelved without approval.